 Medical malpractice claims can be complicated, and it is important to understand all your options before taking legal action against a healthcare provider or hospital.
 It is also important to know what types of damages are available and how much money one can expect to recover if successful.

-Economic damages refer to any out-of-pocket expenses that result from medical malpractice, such as medical bills, lost income, and related costs.
+Economic damages refer to any out-of-pocket expenses that result from medical malpractice, such as medical bills, lost income, additional medical care, and related costs.
 In New Mexico, providers and hospitals must have insurance to pay the first $200,000 of any medical malpractice claim, with the remaining payment coming from the Patient’s Compensation Fund.
 There is no cap on the amount of damages you can collect for medical expenses.

 Future medical expenses can be awarded, but these funds will be paid as the expenses are incurred.